dyne/dowse/README.md

 Installation and activation takes a few steps and needs root:

-1. Download dowse on a GNU/Linux box (we use Debian 7)
+1. Download dowse on a GNU/Linux box (we use Devuan Jessie)

 	git clone https://github.com/dyne/dowse /usr/src/dowse